splace/hashmatching/README.md

 multi-threaded, scales with cores pretty precisely, since no inter-thread comms.

 sequences of bytes have a reference number, uint64, called the hash index, this can be used to start a new search where another left off, without duplication.

+# binaries

+This being pure Go, a command line utility and just performing computation, it has no dependencies.
+Stand alone executable are provided, for major architectures.

+by way of an example use; the extire folder of binaries is itself hash-matched to produce some proof of work and provide some hinderence to malicious modification. ([more info](/executables/readme.md).)

 # performance